cpatni/aasm-js/README.md

 ### Other Stuff
 --------

- * Based On:: Scott Barron aasm for ruby
+ * Based On:: Scott Barron aasm for ruby.
+I wrote this to learn coffeescript originally.
  * Author::  Chandra Patni
  * License:: Original code Copyright 2011 by Chandra Patni.
              Released under an MIT-style license.
 See the LICENSE  file